Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/README.md

 <h5> About the Lab (Objective) : </h5>

-The lab is created to introduce students to the basic knowledge of programming fundamentals of the C language and to impart writing skill of C programming to the students and solving problems.
+In this laboratory, the students will learn to enforce theoretical concepts of C programming language for finding a solution to a problem.
+Specifically, for the problem of mutually exchanging values of two variables of the same data type.

 <h5> About the Experiment : </h5>